vtrevino/ogmapper/README.md

 Keys of 24 nt encoded by bitwise using TupleGuider XYX saving on chm13v2-XYX-BW and using the genome chm13v2.0.fa.gz.

-The above command will generate the index file "chm13v2-XXX-BW.ogi" of ~2.7 GiB. <a href="https://github.com/marbl/CHM13" target="_blank">T2T-CHM13</a> publish <a href="https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz">chmv13v2.0.fa.gz</a>.
+The above command will generate the index file "chm13v2-XXX-BW.ogi" of ~2.7 GiB. <a href="https://github.com/marbl/CHM13" target="_blank">T2T-CHM13</a> publishes <a href="https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz">chmv13v2.0.fa.gz</a>.
 There are also versions from NCBI.
 The -g option specifies a TupleGuider.
 The file XXX-Tuple-og.txt must be available in the same folder than data.
 This file is included in ogMapper in the guiders/ folder.
 The -e option specifies the 1-bit-1-nt encoding.
 See Encodings and Guiders sections above for details.

 ## Mapping short DNA reads
 For mapping, a typical run looks like: